 The time finally came and our resort name was called out.
 Hoorah!!
 We headed down eagerly to the little speedboats and watched as our suitcases were quite literally chucked onto another speedboat… Fortunately landing safely, before both boats zoomed towards our own little sanctuary for the next 4 nights.

 Pulling up to our first resort (Blue Lagoon) could not have been more perfect for us.
-It was the first time we had been welcomed with song, exclamations of ‘Bula!’, refreshing juices, floral necklaces and genuine smiles all round.
-It was in this moment that we knew Fiji was a good fit for us!
+It was the first time we had been welcomed with song, exclamations of ‘Bula!’, refreshing juices, floral necklaces and genuine smiles all around.
+It was at this moment that we knew Fiji was a good fit for us!

 - Blue Lagoon Resort – X4 Nights – ★★★★★